Get an annual AARP membership for only $12. Limited time offer.

 Independent Living

-Many older adults can live independently yet choose not to do so for various reasons.
-Perhaps they’re unable to financially afford to live in their own home or the upkeep has gotten too difficult to keep up with, or maybe they want the social interactions that are available in a senior community.
-For these and numerous other reasons, many older adults choose to move into an independent living community.
+Some older adults can’t afford to live in their own home or the maintenance has gotten to be too much.
+Some are lonely and want the social interactions that are available in a senior community.
+For these and other reasons, older adults choose to move into an independent living community.

 Assisted Living